nazrulidb/FastAPI-app-on-ECS-integrated-with-AWS-Distro-for-OpenTelemetry-ADOT-X-Ray-and-Cloudwatch/README.md

         CMD ["opentelemetry-instrument", "uvicorn", "src.main:app", "--host", "0.0.0.0", "--port", "8000"]

-#Build, push to DockerHub, and update docker image after any changes push to github repo.
-Here is the GitHub Action yaml.
+#Build, push to DockerHub, and update the Docker image on ECS automatically after any changes are pushed to the GitHub repo.
+Here is the GitHub Action YAML.

 		name: Build and Push Docker Image
 		on: